-Alumni of The Perlman Music Program perform at The Ringling.
+Alumni of The Perlman Music Program perform classical music at The Ringling.
 Sponsored in part by Sarasota County Tourism Development Tax Revenues.

 RIAF 2017 First Night: Gala Celebration in the West Courtyard of the Museum of Art featuring a performance of WANTED by eVenti Verticale.

 From Zimbabwe comes Nobuntu, the acclaimed a cappella quintet with an inventive program of Zimbabwean folksongs, Afro Jazz, and Gospel.

 On a mission to bring dance “where it does not belong,” Happy Hour features "two guys” – desperate to be popular – who crash an after-hours party only to be hilariously inept in their quest.

 In a heart-warming and moving solo performance, Volker Gerling presents his intimate, yet broadly-revealing, “thumb cinema” of flipbook portraits of the people he photographed as he journeyed 3,500km by foot throughout his native Germany.

 Forbidden to leave Iran, Soleimanpour distills the experience of a generation into a wild, utterly original play.
 A drama realized by actor and audience together.

 The virtuosi of ensemblenewSRQ presents a provocative encounter with new music.
 Program One is The Space Around You: Musical Reflections in the Turrell Skyspace.

 High overhead, two “wanted” men are on the run.
 Suspended before a mammoth video screen, they take us on an adventurous trip that teeters between the fictions of animation and the pseudo-reality of computer graphics in this exhilarating outdoor aerial spectacle from Italy.